Recognized as one of Greater Toronto's Top Employers (2024):

-- AIG Insurance Company of Canada offers parents-to-be coverage for fertility drugs if needed (to $10,000) and increased its maternity and parental leave top-up policy, providing new mothers with 100 per cent of salary for up to 15 weeks and new fathers and adoptive parents with 100 per cent of salary for three weeks -- and created the Parents@Work program along with a dedicated welcome back package to help new parents transition back to work
+- AIG Insurance Company of Canada offers parents-to-be coverage for fertility drugs if needed (to $10,000) and provides new mothers with 100 per cent of salary for up to 15 weeks and new fathers and adoptive parents with 100 per cent of salary for three weeks -- and created the Parents@Work program along with a dedicated welcome back package to help new parents transition back to work

-- AIG Insurance Company of Canada manages a unique paid time off program that provides flexibility for employees to take time off for vacation, illness or personal matters -- employees receive 26 annual paid days off to start and can carry forward a maximum of 10 unused days to the following year) -- employees also receive 17 or more company-paid days off (increased from seven days) to observe federal holidays and special pre-holidays, in addition to paid time off
+- AIG Insurance Company of Canada manages a unique paid time off program that provides flexibility for employees to take time off for vacation, illness or personal matters with 26 annual paid days off to start (and employees can carry forward a maximum of 10 unused days to the following year) -- employees also receive 17 or more company-paid days off (increased from seven days) to observe federal holidays and special pre-holidays, in addition to paid time off

 - AIG Insurance Company of Canada helps employees plan securely with a defined contribution pension plan, as well as an additional savings plan that employees can contribute to with a 100 per cent company match -- additionally, all investment management fees are covered by the company, helping employees save money during the course of their career

 Employees at AIG Insurance Company of Canada (AIG Canada) already benefited from very generous paid time off provisions; this past year, it got even better.

 The existing policy gave even new graduates at AIG Canada 26 annual paid days off which they could use for vacation, illness or personal matters.
 Now, they have seven more paid days off, immediately preceding statutory holidays.